-When configuring rules, you can allocate more units than AppDynamics has provisioned you with.
+When configuring rules, you can allocate more units than you were originally provisioned by AppDynamics.
 Over-provisioning units buffer your unit allocation and is useful if you are unsure which agent type will consume more units.
 While your unit allocation is unbounded, AppDynamics limits your unit usage according to the number of licenses you purchase.
-In other words, AppDynamics continues to reports data for over-provisioned units as long as you have the units available, such as when the license usage for certain agents is lower than expected).
+In other words, AppDynamics continues to reports data for over-provisioned units as long as you have the units available, such as when the license usage for certain agents is lower than expected.

 If a Licensed Agent cannot Register with the Controller

-If a licensed agent (such as a Server Visibility or Analytics agent) cannot register with the Controller, do the following:
+If a licensed agent such as a Server Visibility cannot register with the Controller, do the following:

 - Check that the user account has a product license for the relevant agent type.

 - If the user account has license rules defined, make sure these have the correct number of license units allocated.
 To change the number of allocated units in a rule: